Robust Narrowest Significance Pursuit: Inference for multiple change-points in the median: Numerical illustrations

 Table \ref{tab:models2res} shows the results.
-H-SMUCE does not perform well in any scenario, not even in the Blocks model, an instance of the homogeneous Gaussian model, a simple sub-class of the heterogeneous Gaussian model class for which it was specifically designed (where it achieves the coverage of 26, well short of the expected 90).
-Its coverage of 100 in the Cauchy model is an artefact of the fact that it does not achieve any detections over the 100 simulated sample paths (so there are also no spurious detections).
+H-SMUCE does not perform well in any scenario, not even in the Blocks model, an instance of the homogeneous Gaussian model, a simple sub-class of the heterogeneous Gaussian model class for which it was specifically designed (where it achieves the coverage of 30, well short of the expected 90).
+Its coverage of 100 in the Cauchy model is an artefact of the fact that it does not achieve almost any detections over the 100 simulated sample paths (so there are also no spurious detections).

+With the exception of MQS.easy, the least challenging model, MQS frequently produces spurious intervals in signals with change-points: the coverage figures for MQS are well short of 90\% in all but one models tested.
+On the upside, in MQS.easy (the only set-up in which MQS achieves the correct coverage), the average length of genuine intervals is around 20\% below that of RNSP.

-RNSP and RNSP-O significantly outperform SN-NSP and SN-NSP-O in three out of the four scenarios tested: Blocks, Cauchy and Poisson.
+RNSP and RNSP-O significantly outperform SN-NSP and SN-NSP-O in five out of the seven scenarios tested, the only exception being Bursts and MQS.vhard.
 In Blocks and Cauchy, the RNSP methods achieve more detections and shorter intervals of significance (so better localisation).
 In Poisson, in addition, they achieve much better coverage (the SN-NSP methods are misled by the discrete nature of this relatively low-intensity Poisson dataset, for which their required asymptotics do not kick in, which results in a very large number of spurious detections).
 However, the SN-NSP methods work better for the Bursts data in the sense that they lead to more detections.
 The underlying reason is that the signal level in this model is linearly proportional to the standard deviation of the noise, which particularly suits the self-normalised SN-NSP methods.
-Note that the ``no. of genuine interv." value of 5.26 for SN-NSP-O in Bursts, which is greater than the true number of change-points (5), should not surprise here despite the value of ``coverage'' being 100, because SN-NSP-O is a method that can produce overlapping intervals, so two different intervals of significance can on occasion correspond to the same change-point.
+The RNSP methods are the clear winners for the MQS.easy and MQS.hard models.
+No method performs particularly well for the MQS.vhard model, but the SN-NSP methods achieve more detections than RNSP there, although at the price of the intervals being much longer.

+With regards to the MSE (midpoint) and MSE (CUSUM) measures, the clear overall winner is the RNSP-O method with sign-CUSUM localisation; however, all four versions of the RNSP approach offer competitive performance.